Skip to main content

 Documentation and verification

-“Carbon neutrality of Scope 1 and Scope 2 GHG emissions achieved by Castrol in accordance with PAS 2060:2014 at 31st December 2023 with the commitment to maintain to 31st December 2024, for the period commencing 1st January 2024, DNV certified”
+“Carbon neutrality of Scope 1 and Scope 2 GHG emissions achieved by Castrol in accordance with PAS 2060:2014 at 31st December 2024, DNV certified”

 The QES is being provided in English only, because this version was assured by DNV.
 Translated versions are not assured.